Ichaelus/Github-Classifier/Dokumentation/ClassificationGuide.md

 > A repository containing a project structure always tends to be DEV.
 Only if the readme implies to be categorised as DOCS, it should be classified as such.
 > A **single commit** of a **fully developed** project tends to be rather DOCS than DEV.

+### EDU vs HW
+> Homework instructions and the work on some homework is HW.
+However, if only homework solutions are stored somewhere,
+> along with other code for educational purposes it´s EDU?
+Did only encounter this a single time sofar, can still be changed.
+> **Example** [Code related to an educational book, which also contains exercises] https://github.com/alakras/javaForTestersCode

 #### Example / showcase projects
 > EDU